-1.6.1 Safety markings
+1.6.1 Summary of safety markings

 These User Instructions contain specific safety markings where non-observance of an instruction would cause hazards.
 The specific safety markings are:

 DANGER This symbol indicates electrical safety instructions where non-compliance will involve a high risk to personal safety or the loss of life.